-The Division of State Police will provide formal training to approximately 800 State and municipal police officers in DWI/Standard Field Sobriety Testing (DWI/SFST).
+The Division of State Police will conduct training for State and municipal police officers in DWI/Standard Field Sobriety Testing (DWI/SFST).
 The course includes instruction in the detection, apprehension, processing, and prosecution of DWI offenders as well as standardized field sobriety testing and horizontal gaze nystagmus.
-Ten DWI/SFST refresher class will be held for approximately 300 officers in the use of the SFST.
+Twenty-eight classes are scheduled to be held.
+Ten DWI/SFST refresher class will be held for officers in the use of the SFST.
 Upon completion of the DWI/SFST course, an officer becomes eligible to enroll in the Drug Recognition Expert (DRE) course.
-It is anticipated that three DRE regional courses for approximately 60 officers and one DRE instructor course for approximately 10 officers will be held.
+It is anticipated that three DRE regional courses and one DRE instructor course will be held.
 In addition, the Drug Impairment Training Program for Educational Professionals will be conducted under the DRE program.
 This two-day training will be conducted for school administrators, teachers and nurses as well as state parole and probation officers.
+Approximately 20 of these training classes will be held.

-A DRE pilot program conducted in Atlantic County in FY 2010 will be expanded to at least one northern county in FY 2011.
+A DRE pilot program conducted in Atlantic County was expanded to include Cape May County as well.
 The program establishes a county-wide policy and call-out procedure for the utilization of DRE's to evaluate and assess subjects who are arrested for driving while under the influence of drugs or drugs and alcohol.
+This program is also anticipated to be implemented in Bergen and Morris counties in FY 2012.

 The Advanced Roadside Impaired Driving Enforcement (ARIDE) program was created to address the gap in training between the SFST and the DRE program by providing officers with general knowledge related to drug impairment and by promoting the use of DRE's.
 The 16-hour training course stresses the importance of securing the most appropriate biological sample in order to identify substances likely causing impairment and both reviews and requires student demonstration of the SFST proficiency requirements.
-This program will be implemented in select counties throughout the state.
+It is anticipated that five classes will be implemented in select counties throughout the state.